samirdev2019/toDo-co/CONTRIBUTING.md

 ### Commenting on a PR

-Before doing anything refrain to dive head*first in the details of the PR and try to see the big picture, to understand the subject of the PR.
+Before doing anything refrain to dive head-first in the details of the PR and try to see the big picture, to understand the subject of the PR.
 If the PR fixes an issue, read the issue first.
 This is to avoid the pain of making a reviewer rework their whole PR and then not merging it.